andrewguy/biostructmap/README.md

 ## Prerequisites

-Installing the Structmap package requires both an install of the main package, as well as install of a few external binaries (NCBI BLAST+, Exonerate and DSSP).
+Installing the biostructmap package requires both an install of the main package, as well as install of a few external binaries (NCBI BLAST+, Exonerate and DSSP).

 #### BLAST+: